Copper & Sandalwood Tibetan Prayer Wheel

 Description

-A copper sandalwood Tibetan prayer wheel arrives already weighted with intent.
-The engraved cylinder is warm in the palm, balanced on a sandalwood handle that has been shaped for grip, not display.
+The copper and sandalwood Tibetan prayer wheel is a ritual object built for daily handling.
+The engraved copper cylinder sits warm in the palm, balanced on a sandalwood handle shaped for grip over the course of a practice, not for display on a shelf.

-The wheel measures approximately 9 cm in cylinder height and 4 cm in diameter, with a sandalwood handle bringing total length to 25 cm.
-Weight sits at around 180 grams.
-A small copper bead on a chain hangs from the base of the cylinder: when the wheel is rotated, the bead swings outward, providing the centrifugal pull that sustains a full spin.
-The copper surface carries lotus and mantra motifs in repousse, worked by hand in Kathmandu.
+The copper cylinder measures approximately 9 centimetres in height and 4 centimetres in diameter, with the sandalwood handle bringing total length to approximately 25 centimetres.
+Weight is around 180 grams.
+The copper surface carries lotus and mantra motifs worked in repousse by hand in Kathmandu.
+A small copper bead on a chain hangs from the base of the cylinder: when the wheel is rotated, the bead swings outward by centrifugal force, sustaining the spin through a full rotation.
+The interior of the cylinder holds tightly rolled scrolls printed with Om Mani Padme Hum.
 The sandalwood handle is unfinished and unsealed.

 You may also like…